CSci 157 Exam 2 Review

 Functions

-Understand how to define new functions using def, use of parameters, and local variables.
-Know how we call functions and pass actual arguments and how they are (implicitly) assigned to the parameters in the parameter list.
+Understand how to define new functions using def, use of parameters, return statements, and local variables.
+Know how we call functions, passing actual arguments to the call and how those parameters are (implicitly) assigned to the parameters in the parameter list.
 Variables defined inside a function are local to that function and are not defined outside the function; this is why we use parameters and return values to communicate data between functions.

 Iteration